jeroennoten/Laravel-AdminLTE/docs/sections/configuration/translations.md

 php artisan adminlte:install --only=translations
 ```

-Now, you will able to edit the translations files or add support for new languages inside the `resources/lang/vendor/adminlte` folder, or `lang/vendor/adminlte` from Laravel `9.x` versions.
+Now, you will able to edit the translations files or add support for new languages inside the `lang/vendor/adminlte` folder of your Laravel project.

 ## Menu Translations